 If no probate administration for the estate of the deceased has been commenced, expenses for the care of the deceased which resulted from the wrongful act may also be recovered by any one of the heirs who paid or became liable for them.

-The net amount recovered in any such action, after the allowance by the judge of costs and reasonable attorneys fees to the attorneys for the plaintiffs, in accordance with the services performed by each if there be more than one, shall be apportioned by the judge upon a hearing, with reasonable notice to all of the known heirs having an interest therein, such notice to be given in such manner as the judge shall direct.
+The judge decides how to split the recovery amount the heirs if there is no agreement.
+The net amount recovered in any such action, after the allowance by the judge of costs and reasonable attorneys fees to the attorneys for the plaintiffs, in accordance with the services performed by each if there be more than one, shall be apportioned by the judge upon a hearing, with reasonable notice to all of the known heirs.
 The apportionment shall be in proportion to the loss sustained by each of the heirs, and all heirs known to have sustained a loss shall share in such apportionment regardless of whether they joined or intervened in the action; but in the absence of fraud, no person who failed to join or intervene in the action may claim any error in such apportionment after the order shall have been entered and the funds distributed pursuant thereto.

-In Kansas limits are placed on intangible damages in wrongful death cases.
-This makes it even more important for you to have an advocate contacting proper experts to firmly establish the nature and extent of all the losses connected with such claim including economic loss.
+In Kansas limits on intangible damages in wrongful death cases makes it even more important for you to have an advocate contacting proper experts to firmly establish the nature and extent of all the losses connected with such claim including economic loss.
 With strong representation you can be sure that you and your family will be fully compensated for this horrible wrongdoing.